 But clearly, the above authors (and most who say that education is a public good) do not mean “public good” the way economists mean it.
 Their concern is more about the idea that public education produces significant benefits to the public, and leaving it in private hands risks people consuming education in a way that puts those public benefits in jeopardy.
 People, they fear, might instead produce and consume kinds of education that would produce only private, and no public, benefits.

-But even so, I still think these authors’ arguments don’t stand up, for 3 big reasons.
+Even so, I still think these authors’ arguments don’t stand up, for 3 important reasons.

-First, producing significant public benefits is not enough.
+1. Producing significant public benefits is not enough

 Every day before I go to work, I put on cologne.
 My cologne arguably produces more benefit to others (public benefit) than it does benefit to me (private benefit).
 Yet, people continue to buy cologne and perfume in order to produce the public benefit of smelling nice to others.